 - Bleeding from the tongue can be quickly treated by pulling the tongue forward and using gauze to place pressure on the wound.

 Some dental emergencies can lead to severe problems including life-threatening infections if not treated properly and immediately.
 Having an emergency dental kit handy at-all-times is always helpful.
 Some kits can include: Gauze, handkerchief, small container with lid, Ibuprofen (Not aspirin – Aspirin is an anticoagulant, which may cause excessive bleeding in a dental emergency), and your dentists phone number.

 iSmile Dental is fully equipped to handle all dental emergencies in New York City.
-Our Williamsburg, Brooklyn location is open 6 days a week.
+Our Williamsburg and Park Slope, Brooklyn location is open 6 days a week.
 We have the experience and expertise to deal with all of your dental emergency related issues.
 Contact us today.